NCSU GIS/MEA582:

 d.out.file profcurvature_dtm

-The curvature maps reflect survey pattern rather than topographic features.
+The curvature maps reflect the lidar survey pattern rather than topographic features.

 d.erase